vedant1102/Recipe-Manager-Assignment/README.md

 Recipe Manager Web App

-A responsive, client-side Recipe Manager application that allows users to create, view, edit, and delete recipes with full persistence using browser localStorage.
+A responsive, client-side Recipe Manager that allows users to create, view, edit, and delete recipes — with full data persistence using browser localStorage.
+No backend.
+No setup.
+Just open and use.

+📌 Features

+✨ Add, edit, and delete recipes

+💾 Automatic data saving using localStorage

+🧪 Preloaded sample recipes on first run

+🎯 Search & filter recipes

+📱 Fully responsive UI

+⚡ Instant, client-side performance

+🛠 Built with HTML • CSS • JavaScript (ES6)

-🚀 How to Run the App
+📂 How to Run the App
 Prerequisites

 A modern web browser (Chrome, Firefox, Safari, Edge)

-No server or backend required
+No server required

-Installation & Running
-Download the files:
+Steps

+Download:

 index.html